gleicon/restmq/README.rst

 For the first release it has:

-- EPoll or KQueue concurrency
+- Select, EPoll or KQueue concurrency (depends on twisted)
-- Persistent queueing using redis
+- Persistent queueing using Redis
 - Can work on pools, N daemons consuming from the same queues.
 - Cute ?
-- Small code
+- Small codebase

 Dependencies